aiidateam/aiida-core/README.rst

 =====
 AiiDA
 =====
-**Automated Interactive Infrastructure and Database for Atomistic simulations**
+**Automated Interactive Infrastructure and Database for Computational Science**

 AiiDA is a sophisticated framework designed from scratch to be a flexible and scalable infrastructure for atomistic simulations.
 Being able to store